DRAgon-Apps/TableTopAssistant/README.md

 **Required Must-have Stories**

+* User can see a menu with buttons leading to the features
 * User must be able to number of dice and how many sides to roll
 * User must be able to set up a timer
 * User must be able to keep track of score